OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/WFM-Teams-Adapter/README.md

 Full details of how to deploy the required infrastructure to Microsoft Azure using the included Azure Resource Manager template are provided in: [Azure Infrastructure Deployment Guide](docs/AzureInfrastructureDeploymentGuide.md)

-Full details on how to build and deploy the Azure Functions application to Microsoft Azure are provided in: [Azure Functions Application Deployment Guide](docs/FunctionsAppBuildAndDeploy.md)

-Full details on how to build and deploy the single page REACT web application required to support the UI elements of the Teams integration are provided in: [Web Application Build and Deployment Guide](docs/WebAppBuildAndDeployGuide.md)

-Full details on how to build and deploy the Teams Tab Application required to initiate a connection between a Team in Microsoft Teams and a business unit in the WFM Provider are provided in: [Teams Tab Application Build and Deployment Guide](docs/TeamsTabAppBuildAndDeploy.md)

-# Operational Guide
-Once you have the infrastructure and code deployed and running in your Microsoft Azure tenant, you will need to monitor it and that is the purpose of this operational guide.